Interaction Design and creativity research

 Exploring digital systems from a humanistic perspective

-I’m Peter Dalsgaard, Professor of Interaction Design at Aarhus University.
-I explore digital technologies from a human-centered perspective with a focus on how humans use technology to think and create in new ways.
-In addition to theoretical research contributions, I collaborate with external partners in industry and public organisations to study real-life cases, co-develop new digital tools and systems, and examine the implications of new technologies in practice.
+I’m Peter Dalsgaard, Professor of Interaction Design at Aarhus UniversityI explore digital technologies from a human-centered perspective with a focus on how humans use technology to think and create in new ways.
+I develop theories to understand these processes, collaborate with external partners in industry and public organisations to study real-life cases, and co-develop new digital tools and systems to gain new knowledge about their implications in practice.

 News and recent publications